…away in a manger…

 In a five bedroom house, of course, it was easy to display a decade worth of kid crafts and add more.
 Now we live in a cozy little cabin, the majority of our previous works stay packed away.
 It also means I need to be a little judicious about what we add to the collection while we craft our way through the silly season.
 Small and simple is the name of the game!

 The first addition, was a cute paper cut nativity scene.
-I found this one on Pinterest, and while the template is behind a pay wall, there were enough goodies in the December pack for me to feel it was worthwhile to splurge on a month’s membership and download All The Things.
+I found this one on Pinterest, and while the template is part of a paid membership** club, there were enough goodies in the December pack for me to feel it was worthwhile to splurge on a month’s membership and download All The Things.